semaphoreci/docs/docs/account-management/connecting-bitbucket-and-semaphore.md

 # Connecting your Bitbucket account and Semaphore

-Semaphore integrates with multiple Git providers.
+Semaphore integrates with both GitHub and Bitbucket.
 You can connect your Bitbucket account with Semaphore by:

 - Creating a new Semaphore account with Bitbucket.
 - Connect it to an existing Semaphore account, previously created with another Git provider like GitHub.